Last piece of missing Magritte painting found in Brussels

 “The x-rays are allowing to see really what is behind the painting,” David Strivay, a professor at the University of Liege, said.
 “It is a surprise, of course, to find the last piece of ‘La pose enchantee,’ but it is also usual to see different processes... with these kinds of techniques.”

-‘The Enchanted Pose’ was recorded in Magritte’s catalogue of works, but he cut up the painting and re-used the canvas in 1932, most likely to save money.
+‘The Enchanted Pose’ was recorded in Magritte’s catalog of works, but he cut up the painting and re-used the canvas in 1932, most likely to save money.

 The first piece was found in 2013 under Magritte’s 1935 painting ‘The Portrait’ in the Museum of Modern Art in New York.
 The other two pieces were found in Stockholm and Norwich.